 The MacLeod Centre – Isle of Iona

-The MacLeod Centre, opened in 1988 with good disabled access, has a particular emphasis on enabling young people and families to get the most out of a stay on Iona.
+The MacLeod Centre, currently closed to residential guests, opened in 1988 with good disabled access, has a particular emphasis on enabling young people and families to get the most out of a stay on Iona.
 Walks and expeditions, arts & crafts, discovering the natural environment of Iona, social events and ceilidhs, a children’s programme during the Easter and summer holidays, conversation and recreation, all take place in a safe and friendly community environment.
-Specially planned programmes are available for school groups.

 The Camas Centre – Island of Mull

 Camas Tuath on the Ross of Mull offers a rewarding outdoor experience for young people.
 Situated on a remote bay three miles from Iona, with its own organic garden and native species woodland, adventure, environmental and creative activities make Camas a great resource for young people, schools andpeople with special needs.
 With its simple, down-to- earth lifestyle, smallness of scale and spiritual values, Camas is a place which is supportive yet challenging, offeringthe possibility for self-discovery and social responsibility.

 It is possible to travel to Iona by public transport – see the following page for links to train, ferry and bus information